rancher/rancher.github.io/rancher/rancher-compose/rancher-services/index.md

 `io.rancher.loadbalancer.target.SERVICE_NAME` | `REQUEST_HOST:SOURCE_PORT/REQUEST_PATH=TARGET_PORT`

 > **Note:** If you use a source port with the advanced routing options, the source port must also be listed in `ports` section of the `docker-compose.yml`

+#### Linking Services in a Different Stack

+In the label for target services, `SERVICE_NAME` is the name of the service regardless of which stack the service is in.
+You will need to make sure that there are no target services with the same names across stacks in order for the load balancer to work correctly.

+For any services in a different stack, the link to the target service will be under `external_links`.
+In the example, see `web3`

+#### Syntax of the Combination of all Optional Fields

 Since the fields are optional, we support all combinations of the fields.
 Here is the syntax for all combinations using request host, source port, path and target port.